fzwoch/obs-teleport/README.md

 ## Notes

 Obviously a network connection must be made between sender and receiver.
-So they must be on the same network for peer discovery.
+So they must be on the same network and allow multicast for peer discovery.

 > [!IMPORTANT]
 > In case no discovery is working, or no video/audio is being transmitted, make sure to disable network firewalls.